Geukensia demissa: Habitat

 Ribbed mussels live in the intertidal zone, attached to hard surfaces or embedded in sediment with the help of their byssal threads.
-They are typically found in salt marshes where they form dense aggregations with the marsh cordgrass (Spartina alterniflora) and each other since aggregating near one another decreases an individual's chance of being preyed on.
+They are typically found in salt marshes where they form dense aggregations with the marsh cordgrass (Spartina alterniflora) and each other since aggregating decreases an individual's chance of being preyed on.

-Ribbed mussels are highly effected by small variations in temperature which makes their placement in the marsh important due to how variable temperature can be in salt marshes.
+Ribbed mussels are highly affected by small variations in temperature which makes their placement in the marsh important due to how variable temperature can be in salt marshes.
 Mussels that are in dense Spartina patches tended to be warmer than those who were not, and the amount of air flow that mussels receive can make a difference as well.
 Their position in the depth of the sediment also effects their internal body temperature.

 Another example of how important microhabitats are for ribbed mussels is tidal height.
 In higher tidal zones, ribbed mussels do not grow to full potential and there are few out there; however, they tend to be live long and have a better chance of survival.

 Ribbed mussels face more predation on marsh edges as well.
 Some of their predators include birds, raccoons, and blue crabs.